vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 To learn more, see the following articles:

 - [Suppress alerts](manage-alerts.md#suppress-alerts)
-- [Introducing the new alert suppression experience](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/introducing-the-new-alert-suppression-experience/ba-p/3562719) (for Defender for Endpoint)
+- [Tech Community Blog: Introducing the new alert suppression experience](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/introducing-the-new-alert-suppression-experience/ba-p/3562719) (for Defender for Endpoint)

 ## Types of exclusions